The Tutone is a wooden, fixed focal length camera for either a 90mm leaf shutter lens or a pinhole.

 The original Neretta was designed in 2003 to use with a pinhole, but I chose the 90mm focal length so that it could also take a wide angle large format lens.
 The Tutone is so named because of the contrasting colours of the Cherry and Maple wood used for the construction.
 The back is North American Cherry while the front cone is North American Maple.
 The wood is finished with Danish Oil and Liberon wax polish.
 The inside is painted matt black.

-The camera comes with three Maple lensboards, one with a size '0' hole, one blank, and one with a pinhole.
+The camera has three Maple lensboards, one with a size '0' hole, one blank, and one with a pinhole.